- Social & Environmental Responsibility

 Klabin's Singing Girls

-The program offers contemporary dance and capoeira to youth age six and older from the local community and the children of Klabin’s employees.
+The program offers contemporary dance and capoeira between six and seventeen older from the local community and the children of Klabin’s employees.
 Its main goal is to develop body language through art and to promote the quality of life of employees.
 It was created in August 2008 at the Monte Alegre Unit, in partnership with Studio 3 Cia. de Dança, and was expanded to the Puma Unit in 2017, having already served more than one thousand youth since its creation.